WordPress/gutenberg/components/navigable-container/README.md

 - Required: No
 - Default: true

+### cycle

+A boolean which tells the component whether or not to cycle from the end back to the beginning and vice versa.
+If it is false, then as soon as navigation moves outside the component, the keydown event will not be handled.

+- Type: `Boolean`
+- Required: No
+- default: true

 ----

 ## NavigableGrid Usage

 A NavigableGrid allows movement up and down and left and right through a grid of components using the arrow keys.
 Note, it expects that the grid is laid out in Left to Right, Top to Bottom DOM ordering.
+Navigable grids will always cycle.

 ```jsx
 import { NavigableGrid, Button } from '@wordpress/components';